drewpendergrass/CHEEREIO/docs/Field-guide-to-scripts.rst

 Deprecated scripts
 -------------

+The following scripts have been deprecated and will be removed before the official release of CHEEREIO:

-diff_col.py
+* diff_col.py
-observation_operators.py
+* observation_operators.py
-randomize_restarts.py
+* randomize_restarts.py
-regrid_landmask_fraction.py
+* regrid_landmask_fraction.py
-tropomi_loader.py
+* tropomi_loader.py